Home > HVAC > 4 Signs Your Heat Pump Reversing Valve Is Bad

 While it’s great to be proactive with your heat pump, repairing a reversing valve is a job best left to the experts.
 This isn’t a simple part swap; it involves complex electrical wiring, high-pressure refrigerants, and specialized tools.
 A small mistake can lead to bigger, more expensive problems or even pose a safety risk.
 Calling a professional ensures the job is done correctly and safely, protecting both you and your investment in your home’s comfort system.

-Handling Complex Electrical and Refrigerant Work
+Leave Complex Electrical and Refrigerant Work to the Experts

 Replacing a reversing valve is a complicated job that requires a deep understanding of electrical and refrigeration systems.
 The process involves high-voltage components and handling refrigerant, a substance regulated by the EPA.
 Our technicians are certified to handle refrigerants safely, using specialized equipment to recover it before making the repair.
 A DIY attempt without the right training can lead to dangerous electrical shocks or harmful refrigerant leaks that damage your system and the environment.
 It’s always best to call a trained HVAC technician who has the right tools and expertise to manage these risks.

-Protecting Your System’s Warranty
+How a Pro Protects Your System’s Warranty

 Did you know that most HVAC manufacturer warranties become void if an unlicensed individual performs repairs?
 Attempting to fix the reversing valve yourself is a costly gamble.
 A poorly done repair can lead to harmful refrigerant leaks and completely break your heat pump, leaving you responsible for the full replacement cost.
 When you hire a professional from QRC, the work is done to industry standards, keeping your warranty intact.
 We stand behind our repairs, giving you peace of mind that your system is in good hands.
 Protecting your warranty is a key part of our residential HVAC services.

-How QRC Diagnoses and Repairs Your System
+Our Process: How We Diagnose and Repair Your System

 When you call QRC, our first step is a thorough diagnosis to confirm the reversing valve is the true source of the problem.
 A skilled technician will then determine if the valve can be repaired or if it needs to be replaced.
 We handle the entire process with precision, from safely recovering the refrigerant and desoldering the faulty valve to brazing the new one in place and recharging the system to exact specifications.
 We ensure every connection is secure and your system is running efficiently again.
 For ongoing care, consider one of our service maintenance programs to keep your heat pump in top condition.